Kviiri/Regextreme/README.md

 The automaton created is composed of NfaStates.
 Each state has the following properties:
  - c, which can either be a character, SPLIT, MATCH or ANY
- - two NfaState references, with both being used only for SPLIT states
+ - two NfaState references.
+A is the "normal" successor for non-SPLIT states, and for SPLIT states, A and B are both reached through epsilon transition (no symbol consumed)

 First, the regex has its groups unrolled using the alternation operator |.
 For example, [abc] becomes the equivalent (a|b|c).